Cycling South Africa: the complete guide and itinerary (40k words!)

 bicycle adventure south africa

-Lesotho, the Mountain Kingdom, a place often overlooked by tourism, a small enclave state within South Africa which holds some of the most well-kept secrets in the African continent, and some of the most beautiful landscapes we have seen so far.
+Lesotho, the Mountain Kingdom, a place often overlooked by tourism, is a small enclave state within South Africa that holds some of the most well-kept secrets in the African continent, and some of the most beautiful landscapes we have seen so far.

-We embarked in a very challenging 10 days cycling road trip in the Kindom of the Sky, the only country in the world which lays entirely above 1000 meters in altitude.
+We embarked on a very challenging 10-day cycling road trip in the Kindom of the Sky, the only country in the world that lies entirely above 1000 meters in altitude.
 A 564km ride with almost 14,000 meters of elevation gain.
 Riding time here is strictly connected with weather and road conditions, on dirt roads 50km a day is already a very good average.

-From Quthing we went to Maseru, the capital city, then visited the gorgeous Maletsunyane Falls in Semonkong.
-From there we rode down to Quachas Nek before venturing in the most remote areas of Lesotho, towards Ramatseliso and the dreaded Matabeng Pass, the hardest pass we’ve ever climbed.
+From Quthing we went to Maseru, the capital city, and then visited the gorgeous Maletsunyane Falls in Semonkong.
+From there we rode down to Quachas Nek before venturing into the most remote areas of Lesotho, towards Ramatseliso and the dreaded Matabeng Pass, the hardest pass we’ve ever climbed.

 Then a few hundred more kilometers of terrible dirt roads before getting to the famous Sani Pass (and infamous Sani Mountain Lodge).
 This was our exit point from the beautiful country of Lesotho, which gave us some of our best cycling memories ever.